 Where is lyrical danced, and who dances it?

-Mahoney and Campros believe that a lot of the lyrical at competition isn’t really lyrical, because acrobatics and other technical tricks often overshadow storytelling and emotional expression — things that lyrical, strictly speaking, should put first.
+Campros believes that a lot of the lyrical at competition isn’t really lyrical, because acrobatics and other technical tricks often overshadow storytelling and emotional expression — things that lyrical, strictly speaking, should put first.
 “There’s some freedom within definition of style, but I’ll often see ‘lyrical’ that’s full of acrobatics and think, ‘That’s not what I expected to see.’
 It can feel a bit phony, and there aren’t many jobs for those skills,” Campros explains.
-Mahoney also points to a difference between what a lot of competition lyrical calls for and the skills 21st century professional dancers need to get hired and thrive professionally.
+There may also be a difference between what a lot of competition lyrical calls for and the skills 21st century professional dancers need to get hired and thrive professionally.
 Kuhnberg teaches mainly recreational students, so that’s not something she sees as often, she says.

 Bufferd believes that some of what we call “contemporary” is actually interchangeable with “lyrical”, because of a centrality of storytelling and high level of emotional expression.
 Campros, disagreeing somewhat, notes that there aren’t really lyrical companies or full-length productions — although it is seen “a little bit here and there on stage…it’s just not something I’d pay to see for two hours,” he says with a little laugh.
 He believes that — in contrast — lyrical is popular in studios and in competition because it can help kids, tweens and teens get in touch with their emotions through dance.
 “You can get in your ‘feels’ and it feels good!” he says.
 At the same time, and even though lyrical requires a lot of stable technique, “the music does the [emotional] work for you.”